theopenlane/core/pkg/middleware/ratelimiter/README.md

 # ratelimiter

-Rate limiter for any resource typoe (not just http requests), inspired by Cloudflare's approach: [How we built rate limiting capable of scaling to millions of domains.](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/)
+Rate limiter for any resource type (not just http requests), inspired by Cloudflare's approach: [How we built rate limiting capable of scaling to millions of domains.](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/)

 ## Usage